Thank you for getting in touch!

 While API banking offers numerous advantages, it also presents certain challenges.
 One significant concern is the potential for security vulnerabilities, as APIs expose data to third-party developers, increasing the risk of data breaches and unauthorized access to sensitive financial information.

-Additionally, the integration process can be complex and resource-intensive, requiring financial institutions to invest in robust infrastructure and skilled personnel to ensure seamless operation.
+Additionally, the integration process can be complex and resource-intensive, especially when connecting APIs with existing core banking systems.
+These core banking systems often have legacy architectures that can make seamless integration difficult, requiring financial institutions to invest in robust infrastructure and skilled personnel to ensure smooth operation.
+However, modern core banking solutions are increasingly modular and API-driven, helping to address integration challenges by supporting flexible, secure, and scalable banking services.
 Another drawback is the reliance on third-party providers, which can lead to dependency issues and potential disruptions if these providers face technical difficulties.
 Furthermore, the rapid pace of technological advancements necessitates continuous updates and maintenance, which can be costly and time-consuming for banks.

 But despite these challenges, the benefits of API banking often outweigh the disadvantages, making it a worthwhile investment for many financial institutions.